Maddie Ziegler Distances Herself From ‘Dance Moms’ Because Of Abby Lee Miller?

 Maddie Ziegler is not returning to Dance Moms contrary to earlier reports.
-Following Chloe Lukasiak’s unexpected comeback, as seen on the Season 7 finale, several fans were hoping that Maddie will also have a change of heart and return to the hit Lifetime series.
+Following Chloe Lukasiak’s unexpected comeback, as seen in the Season 7 finale, several fans were hoping that Maddie will also have a change of heart and return to the hit Lifetime series.
 With The Book of Henry star’s busy schedule, it is highly unlikely that we’ll get to see her back on Dance Moms anytime soon.
 A new report also revealed that Ziegler is trying to distance herself from the show because of Abby Lee Miller’s legal issues.

 According to Celeb Dirty Laundry, Maddie Ziegler is more than ready to put her Dance Moms past behind her.
 The site claimed that the 14-year-old star is now “too busy” to return to the show that helped made her household name.
 Given all the projects lined up for the young dancer in the coming months, it’s not surprising to hear that she could not squeeze in even a cameo for the reality show.